Compassionate Providence Criminal Defense Attorney Protecting the Constitutional Rights of those Accused of Crimes

 - And more

 For all that is at stake, you cannot afford to leave the outcome of the trial up to chance.
-You need to work with a formidable Providence criminal defense attorney who will make the strongest case possible.
+You need to work with a formidable criminal defense lawyer who will make the strongest case possible.
 Even if a defendant receives probation rather than a prison sentence, it is not cheap – in any sense of the word.

 You Have Rights – Don’t Let Anyone Tell you Otherwise